Contact City Government

 Phone: (401) 421-7740, ext.
 5206 / 5207

 CITY SOLICITOR’S OFFICE — The City Solicitor is Providence’s chief legal officer.
-Refers cases to the Board of Licenses and the Nuisance Task Force.
+Among other things, his office refers cases to the Board of Licenses and the city’s Nuisance Task Force.

 Phone: (401) 680-5333